-She shook her head slightly, surprised by the familiarity of the thought.
+She shakes her head slightly, surprised by the familiarity of the thought.
 She has never thought it before, has she?

 Once they have entered Dhiraj's quarters, he shuts the door firmly behind them.
 There is only a second's gap between that action and him sweeping Asha into his arms, crushing her against him so tightly that she almost can't breathe.
 Her arms go around him and she hugs him back just as tightly, burying her head into his chest.
 He's murmuring words into her hair, and she can't understand them properly but she knows that they're soothing words, reassuring words.
 He's reassuring himself that she really is back with him, that he hasn't lost her.

 After what seems like an age, Dhiraj pulls back from her, gazing down at her face.
 Placing his hands to either side of it, he smoothes his thumbs over her cheeks, gazing into her eyes.
 It is after a long moment that he finally bends down to kiss her, his lips brushing against hers so reverently that it seems almost like a prayer.
 He kisses her softly, slowly, as if memorising every detail of her lips.
 Her mouth parts beneath his, and when she exhales into his mouth, he can't help himself, pressing her closer he kisses her even more deeply, almost biting her bottom lip in his haste.

 He could kiss her forever, but he reminds himself that there are things he has to say, things he had promised himself that he would say.
 Reluctantly, Dhiraj pulls away from her, and gently leads her towards his bed, sitting her down on it before kneeling in front of her, his hands resting on her knees, gazing up into her face.